Inti Raymi 2026: Guide, Tickets, Schedule & Tips

 The festival takes place in historic locations in Cusco, including the ancient Inca Temple of the Sun (Qoricancha), the city's Main Square (Plaza de Armas), and the Sacsayhuaman archaeological site.
 This allows visitors to explore these significant sites while experiencing the festival.

 The festival takes place in and around Cusco, a city that sits high in the Andes Mountains.
-The city and its surroundings offer breathtaking scenery; the festival is an excellent reason to visit this beautiful part of the world.
+The city and its surroundings offer breathtaking scenery; transporting you into the atmosphere of ancient Imperial Cusco; an excellent reason to visit this beautiful part of the world.

-This event attracts visitors worldwide, making it a great place to meet and interact with people from diverse cultures and backgrounds.
-It also provides a chance to connect with the local people and learn about their customs and way of life.
+The festival attracts visitors from around the world, making it an ideal place to meet and interact with people from different cultures and backgrounds, from culture lovers to scholars and well-known personalities.
+It also gives you the chance to connect with local people and learn about their customs and way of life.

 Inti Raymi FAQs